holdenlee/philosophocle/posts/the-rhymist.md

 "I'm sorry.
 I---I---I didn't know what came over me," says the boy who had taken off his U-shirt.
 He hurriedly put it back on.

-"Un, we must not go to the Scoop tonight," someone says.
+"Un, we must not go to the Scoop tomorrow," someone says.
 "I don't know what kind of demonic powers that girl has."

-"We certainly *will* meet her tonight for tea," Un said, his face dark with rage and his fists clenched.
+"We certainly *will* meet her tomorrow for tea," Un said, his face dark with rage and his fists clenched.

 Un had fought tirelessly for "Uniformist Day" at the Scoop.
 He had written letters to the Director of Religious Life, the Student Activities Board, the Student Judicial Board, the Board Against Discrimination and For Tolerance, and even appealed to the President.
 Nothing is going to keep him from his rightful place at the Scoop today.